mjcconsulting/camelz4-prototype/certificates/README.md

 ### Setup the Build Environment

-Perform these steps while logged in as root to the Default-PKI-CertificateAuthority Instance.
+Perform these steps while logged in as root to the Default-PKI-CertificationAuthority Instance.

 1. **Define Environment**